 Philadelphia, PA - The doughnut (or donut) is the round symbol of infinite indulgence.
-Philly bakeries and restaurants offer a wide variety of the sweet treats dusted with a sugary blend, stuffed with a variety of sweet surprises or glazed with any number of fantastic flavors.
-Doughnut devotion has grown in recent years with the opening of Federal Donuts, featuring fancy donuts and fried chicken at outposts around the city, but long-standing city bakeries have all but perfected the fried delight.
+Philly bakeries and restaurants offer a wide variety of sweet treats dusted with a sugary blend, stuffed with a variety of sweet surprises, or glazed with any number of fantastic flavors.
+Doughnut devotion has grown in recent years with the opening of Federal Donuts, featuring fancy donuts and fried chicken at outposts around the city.
+Still, long-standing city bakeries have all but perfected the fried delight.

 Five Locations: 1219 S. 2nd St. | 1632 Sansom St. | 3428 Sansom St. | 701 N. 7th St. | 1 Citizens Bank Park Way

 - Frangelli’s Bakery - Since 1947, Frangelli’s Bakery in South Philadelphia has been cranking out fresh-made doughnuts and traditional pastries daily.
-Each morning, Frangelli’s creates more than 500 doughnuts including hand-glazed and filled doughnuts which the Huffington Post considers among the “Dozen Best Donuts in America”.
-In recent years, Frangelli’s has branched out from tradition with the creation of the delicious ice cream doughnut, a doughnut halved and filled with a scoop of ice cream; and the Franolli, a monster-sized doughnut filled with fresh cannoli cream and tiny chocolate chips.
+Each morning, Frangelli’s creates more than 500 doughnuts, including hand-glazed and filled doughnuts, which the Huffington Post considers among the “Dozen Best Donuts in America.”
+In recent years, Frangelli’s has branched out from tradition by creating the delicious ice cream doughnut, a doughnut halved and filled with a scoop of ice cream, and the Franolli, a monster-sized doughnut filled with fresh cannoli cream and tiny chocolate chips.
 Location: 847 West Ritner Street

-- Undrgrnd Donuts - A roving food truck devoted to the doughnut, Undrgrnd Donuts makes up for its lack of vowels with a bevy of wild doughnut concoctions.
-Hot doughnuts can be dunked, dipped or swirled into rotating selection of flavorful combinations like the Wake-Up, with chocolate glaze, expresso dust and a cream swirl; the Captain Kranky, featuring a strawberry glaze topped with Captain Crunch cereal; or The Homer with vanilla glaze, raw sugar and chocolate bacon chunks.
+- Underground Donuts - A roving food truck devoted to the doughnut, Undrgrnd Donuts makes up for its lack of vowels with a bevy of wild doughnut concoctions.
+Hot doughnuts can be dunked, dipped, or swirled into the rotating selection of flavorful combinations like the Wake-Up, with chocolate glaze, expresso dust, and a cream swirl; the Captain Kranky, featuring a strawberry glaze topped with Captain Crunch cereal; or The Homer with vanilla glaze, raw sugar, and chocolate bacon chunks.
 Mmmm.
 Chocolate bacon chunks.
 Location: Roving

-- Dottie’s Donuts - A following is steadily growing for the vegan delicacies coming from Dottie’s Donuts, found in select coffee shops throughout the city including Green Line Cafe, Hub Bub, and Elixr.
-The delicious vegan doughnuts can be found in an ever-changing variety of flavors ranging from classic tastes of cinnamon and sugar, fresh flavors like lemon lavender and out-of-bounds creations like vegan maple bacon.
+- Dottie’s Donuts - A following is steadily growing for the vegan delicacies from Dottie’s Donuts, found in select coffee shops throughout the city, including Green Line Cafe, Hub Bub, and Elixr.
+You can find the delicious vegan doughnuts in an ever-changing variety of flavors ranging from classic cinnamon and sugar flavors, fresh flavors like lemon lavender, and out-of-bounds creations like vegan maple bacon.
 For the latest flavors and locations, click the button below.
 Locations: Coffee Shops throughout the city